bshaffer/oauth2-server-php/README.md

 Learning OAuth2.0
 -----------------

-If you are new to OAuth2, take a little time first to look at the [Oauth2 Demo Application](http://brentertainment.com/oauth2) and the [source code](https://github.com/bshaffer/oauth2-server-demo).
-This will help you understand basic OAuth2 flows.
+If you are new to OAuth2, take a little time first to look at the [Oauth2 Demo Application](http://brentertainment.com/oauth2) and the [source code](https://github.com/bshaffer/oauth2-server-demo), and read up on [OAuth2 Flows](http://drupal.org/node/1958718).

 Get Started
 -----------